traveller59/spconv/README.md

 Check [spconv 2.x algorithm introduction](docs/spconv2_algo.pdf) to understand sparse convolution algorithm in spconv 2.x!

-**WARNING** spconv < 2.1.4 users need to upgrade your version to 2.1.4, it fix a serious bug in SparseInverseConvXd.
+**WARNING** spconv < 2.1.17 users need to upgrade your version to 2.1.17, it fix a bug in conv weight init which cause std of inited weight too large.

 ## Breaking changes in Spconv 2.x